SECRET-GUEST/ffmpeg-assembler/README.md

 BTW, if you are searching for more desk tools to opmtimize your productivity you can also check those pages :

 - A fast file remover (delete all files who have the same name in a selected folder including subfolder) : https://github.com/SECRET-GUEST/decimator
-- A notepad opening all text file and showing what's hidden in : https://github.com/SECRET-GUEST/ecrire
+- An image sorter, but it's in french : https://github.com/SECRET-GUEST/trieur
 - A powerful autoclicker : https://github.com/SECRET-GUEST/autoclicker

 And there are more in tiny script (without graphical user interface but easy to use ) : https://github.com/SECRET-GUEST/tiny-scripts